acmpesuecc/Wine_Quality_Prediction/CONTRIBUTING.md

 Note: Please create separate Pull Requests for each issue.
 One PR closing multiple issues will NOT be encouraged.

 __We hope you enjoy contributing to our repository.
 Don't hesitate to contact any of the maintainers or ACM team about any problems!
-You can reach us on the discord channel.
+You can reach us on the Discord channel wine-quality-prediction under the Hacknight 2.0 server
-Maintainers Pradish Kapur | pradish.k1812@gmail.com , Joy Jefferson | joy.jefferson10@gmail.com__
+Maintainers Pradish Kapur | Joy Jefferson